How to Read An Appraisal Report: Skim for the Highlights, Page by Page

 Back on page 1, you’ll find the property description under the “Improvements” section.
 If this section is accurately completed, it’s a strong indicator that your appraiser knows the property well.
 While it starts on page one, depending on your appraiser, it might spill over into an appendix and include images and additional descriptions.

-Pay close attention that the fill-in-the-blank sections (General Description, Foundation, Exterior, and Interior) are accurate.
+Pay close attention to the fill-in-the-blank sections, namely the General Description, Foundation, Exterior, and Interior, and check if the information are accurate.
 Below this portion, you’ll find “Additional Features,” where your appraiser should document any specialty appliances, including energy-efficient items or special amenities that add value to the property.

 If you’ve recently renovated a portion of your home, it should be documented in the “Improvements” section.
 Similarly, if some items or features need repairs, they’ll be listed here.
 Be forewarned, this section can get a bit dry — the appraiser is objectively judging your property, breaking it down to square footage and building materials.